 Learning is Competency-Based: Students move ahead when they have demonstrated mastery of content, not when they’ve reached a certain birthday or endured the required hours in a classroom.

 Learning Happens Anytime, Anywhere: Learning takes place beyond the traditional school day, and even the school year.
 The school’s walls are permeable--learning is not restricted to the classroom.

 Students Take Ownership Over Their Learning: Student-centered learning engages students in their own success—and incorporates their interests and skills into the learning process.
 Students support each other’s progress and celebrate success.

-This year’s Student Exchange Event theme, created by the CT YOUTH Forum’s Leadership Network is “Your Education by You.”
+The 22nd Annual Student Exchange Event theme, created by the CT YOUTH Forum’s Leadership Network is “Your Education by You.”
 It will promote the four tenets of SCL and there will be workshops throughout the day where the tenets are more deeply explored by smaller groups.

 For more information on being involved in student centered learning and the Connecticut YOUTH Forum, please contact Alex Taylor.